kube-compose/kube-compose/README.md

 1. Running the helper image as an [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) that initialises an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/) volume; -and
 1. Mounting the emptyDir volume into the application container as per the configuration of the bind mounted volume.

-Simulation of bind mount volumes can be demonstrated with the following `docker-compose.yml`:
+Simulation of bind mounted volumes can be seen in action by running the `up` command with the following docker compose YAML:
 ```yaml
 version: '2.4'
 services: